Spark - Neighbor Discovery¶

 To maintain the state machine running smoothly, there are different kinds of timers used.

-For typical configuration of above timer, please refer to SparkConfig
+For typical configuration of above timer, please refer to SparkConfig section

 defined in